Free Contractor Guide · No Email Required

 Colorado

 Mountain region claims (snow load, hail, altitude-related material failures) affect contractor insurance pricing significantly.
 Colorado's commercial project COI requirements are similar to California's, particularly in Denver, Colorado Springs, and resort communities.
-The state's construction defect laws are among the most plaintiff-friendly in the country, making adequate GL and completed operations coverage critical.
+The state's construction defect laws are among the most plaintiff-friendly in the country, making adequate GL and coverage critical.
 Colorado contractor insurance requirements

 Pennsylvania & Illinois